Strata Global

 Vapo Green Enviro Limited, a landfill situated in Vapi, Gujarat, faced a shortage of storage space.
 Due to the unavailability of space and increasing cost concerns, horizontal expansion of the landfill was quite impossible.

 Strata Geosystems came in with an innovative solution.
 We suggested using the airspace instead of landscape and constructing a vertical landfill.
-Theoretically the idea seemed to highly successful, however there were 3 challenges:
+Theoretically the idea seemed highly successful, however there were 3 challenges:

 • Vertical expansion over existing embankments in some parts of the landfills.